MetPX/sarracenia/docs/source/How2Guides/UPGRADING.rst

 *CHANGE*: The "Vendor" string is now "MetPX" instead of "science.gc.ca".
      This affects some file placement particularly on Windows.

-*CHANGE*: v03 notification message encoding changed: *Integrity* checksum is now optional.
+*CHANGE*: v03 notification message encoding changed: *Identity* checksum is now optional.
           (details: https://github.com/MetPX/sarracenia/issues/547 )
          *md5sum* is no longer defined, replaced with *none* in sr3.

 *CHANGE*: v03 notification message encoding changed for symbolic links, and file renames
      and removals.
 There is now a 'fileOp' field for these dataless file operations.
-     The *Integrity* sum is now used exclusively for checksums.
+     The *Identity* sum is now used exclusively for checksums.

 3.0.15